Dunguib Leads Irish Clean Sweep in Weatherbys Champion Bumper 11/03/09

 WEATHERBYS CHAMPION BUMPER FACTS & FIGURES

 1. The first winner of the Weatherbys Champion Bumper was Montelado, who achieved what is thought to be the unique feat of winning two consecutive Festival races.
 The Bumper, now run on Wednesday, was originally the last race of the Festival.
-Montelado went on to win the opening race of the 1993 Festival, the Trafalgar House Supreme Novices' Hurdle, which is now sponsored by Anglo Irish Bank.
+Montelado went on to win the opening race of the 1993 Festival, the Trafalgar House Supreme Novices' Hurdle, now sponsored by William Hill.

-2. Irish-trained runners have a great record in the race, accounting for 12 of the 15 winners.
-Willie Mullins has incredibly saddled five of the last 11 winners.
+2. Irish-trained runners have a great record in the race, accounting for 13 of the 16 winners.
+Willie Mullins has incredibly saddled six of the last 12 winners.
+He also rode his first winner of the race, the 1996 scorer Wither Or Which, while his son Patrick was in the saddle when Cousin Vinny won for the stable in 2008.

 3. The three horses to have kept the trophy at home were Dato Star in 1995, Monsignor, who sprang a 50/1 surprise in 1999, and Liberman, who gave Martin Pipe his first and only win in the race in 2003.